 1. A completed application for admission with the $30 undergraduate or $50 graduate non-refundable fee.
-An online application is available HERE.
-The application fee is waived to applicants using the Lawrence Tech online application.
+An online application is available here.

 2. International transcripts - International students are required to submit official transcripts to complete their applications.
 Lawrence Tech considers transcripts to be official if they are original or attested and sent directly from the issuing institution in a sealed envelope.
 A certified translation will also be required for transcripts not issued in English.
 Below are guidelines for each application category: